orbitdb-archive/orbit/README.md

 # Orbit

+***Current work is happenig in: https://github.com/haadcode/orbit/tree/js-ipfs***

-***Warning: Orbit is very much work-in-progress.
-If something is not working, please let me know and I'll make sure to fix it.***
+*Warning: Orbit is very much work-in-progress.
+If something is not working, please let me know and I'll make sure to fix it.*

 ## Introduction